Plan and Organize Your Thanksgiving Holiday This Year

 - Make appointments for services such as landscaping and kenneling

 - Inspect the home and fix any necessary repairs and babyproof it if expecting toddlers and small kids

 - Fill out your meal plan – don’t forget to ask invitees about any food allergies and restrictions including alcoholic beverages

 - Add ingredients to your grocery shopping list

 - Fill out the cooking schedule – determine what can be made ahead of time

 2 Weeks Out

-- Do any home shopping: furniture, decor, silver-, kitchen-, and dinnerware
+- Do any home shopping: furniture, decor, silver-, glass-, and dinnerware

-- Have entertainment ready for kids as well as adults – board games, karaoke, etc.
+- Have entertainment ready for kids as well as adults – Check out these fun printable games.

-- Get final headcount by following up on unanswered invitations
+- Get a final headcount by following up on unanswered invitations

-- Begin chores listed on cleaning schedule – see suggestions for cleaning schedule below
+- Begin chores listed on your cleaning schedule – see suggestions for cleaning schedule below

 1 Week Out